-The 3M kits are on sale but still significantly more expensive than the competing brands.
+The 3M kits tend to be the most expensive amongst the popular brands.
 Some reviews state that the 3M brand is worth the extra cost as they stick to the windows longer and with cleaner removal (3M = Scotch tape brand).
 I was happy with the cheaper Frost King brand, but I didn’t try the 3M brand so I can’t offer a direct comparison myself.

 Quick buying tip.
-Measure your windows, and then compare it with the kit carefully.
-Some kits come in separate sheets, while some come in a big roll.
-If you have odd size windows like myself, the single sheets may not work very well.
+Measure your windows first, and then compare it with the kit before purchase.
+Some kits come in separate sheets, while others come in a big roll.
+If you have odd size windows like myself, the single sheets may not fit your windows.

 Use painter’s tape for easier removal?
 A few people had questions about the sticky tape removing paint from windows and/or leaving a residue.
 I just happened to get a good tip regarding this via e-mail from reader Ron: